Hoenn/hoenn.github.io/_posts/2019-2-6-mcrosvc:Starting small, a gRPC backend.md

 We'll implement this interface in `pkg/server/server.go` and extract the properties from the request to send to our non rpc oriented API in `pkg/db/api.go`

 ### Quick sidetrack to simplify building our project
-For the sake of language agnosticism we'll quickly build out a `Makefile` to quickly build our `go` binary and regenerate our protobufs.
+For the sake of language agnosticism we'll quickly build out a `Makefile` to build our `go` binary and regenerate our protobufs.
 This will end up being extendable and we'll automate any other tasks that we might want to do in build, deploy, or test phases.

 We'll use seperate Makefiles for both services as well as some shared Makefile for the project that both services might take advantage of.
 ```makefile